guidanoli/yadsl/tester/README.md

 * Arguments are parsed as `int`,  `float`, `long` or `char *`.
 * Comments are parsed as `#` + `any string`.

-(1) `char *` arguments can be parsed with quotation marks, allowing `spaces` and `tabs` to be ignored
+(1) `char *` arguments can be parsed with quotation marks, ignoring `spaces` and `tabs`.

 (2) comments ignore everything that comes after `#`, until the end of the line

 ## Commands

-Every time a command is parsed, the tester framework calls the `TesterParseCallback`, passing as argument the command string (without  `/`).
-It is the job of this function to parse this string (generally by `strcmp` with known commands), and requiring more parameters through `TesterParseArguments`, if necessary.
+The tester framework calls the `TesterParseCallback` for every potential command.
+It is the job of this function to parse this string, and requiring more parameters through `TesterParseArguments`, if necessary.

 ## Return value

-All of the functions to be implemented must return `TesterReturnValue`.
-If any of these functions, when called, return a value other than `TESTER_RETURN_OK`, an error will be raised.
+All of the implementable functions return an enumerator of type `TesterReturnValue`.
+If any of these functions, when called, return a value other than `TESTER_RETURN_OK`, the corresponding cycle is interrupted.
 In `tester.h` are listed the called "native" errors.
-These errors have their own string identifiers too.
-Its use will be soon explained.
+These errors have their string identifiers too, which are used for error handling, as we will see later on.

 |      **enumerator**      | **string** |     **description**      |
 | :----------------------: | :--------: | :----------------------: |